 Table of Contents

-The Illinois Criminal Justice Information Authority is requesting a proposal for one Illinois HEALS Demonstration site grant.
-Grants will be made with VICTIMS OF CRIME ACT FFY 17 funds.
-A total of $ 800,000 in funding is available through this solicitation for use over a period of 12 months.
+The Illinois Criminal Justice Information Authority is requesting proposals for grant funding for the Safe From the Start (SFS) Evaluation program.
+Grants will be made with General Revenue State Fiscal Year 2020 funds.
+A total of $123,900 in funding is available through this solicitation for use over a period of eight months.

-Grants available through this funding opportunity are a portion of a FFY 17 VICTIMS OF CRIME ACT.
-A minimum of $ dollars will be made available through this funding opportunity.
+Grants available through this funding opportunity are a portion of state fiscal year 2020 funds.
+A maximum of $123,900 dollars will be made available through this funding opportunity.

 Period of Performance